Make-School-Courses/DevOps-Security/04-Lesson04/deploy-lab.md

 ## Notes

 This class be just a lab where students get their AWS project up and running on AWS?
-This might be a good break from the lecture clsases 1-3.
+This might be a good break from the lecture classes 1-3.
 It would also give students a chance to work.